 - Lemon juice adds a bit of tartness and brings out the flavors.

 - Agave nectar (or maple syrup) balances everything out.

 - Garlic powder is added for a little pizzaz.

 To start, dice the onion and celery and set them aside.

 Then, drain and rinse the chickpeas and palm hearts.
 Slice the hearts of palm and add them to a mixing bowl.

 Use a fork and roughly mash up the palm hearts.
 Add in the chickpeas and mash them as well.

 Add the remaining ingredients to the bowl.

-Mix the salad ingredients together until they are fully combined.
+Mix the salad ingredients together until the mayo is fully mixed in and the ingredients are well combined.
 Taste and adjust any seasonings if needed.

 Cover the bowl and chill the vegan tuna salad in the fridge for at least an hour.
 I find it tastes even better the next day which means it’s perfect for meal prep and make-ahead lunches.